The Maltese Shih Tzu (also known as a Malshi) is a small, loveable pompom. The perfect companion for the more “relaxed” family member.

 Light brushing is enough to get rid of that small amount of excess fur and dander.
 Brushing can be daily or as minimal as just twice a week.

 Owners of the breed normally opt for a Maltese Shih Tzu haircut; especially in the summer months.
 This will also make grooming a lot easier.

 If you want to keep your pup’s hair nice and silky smooth, then bathing twice a year is not a bad idea.
 Regular nail clipping also doesn’t hurt.
 And make sure their eyes are kept clean as they may get quite gunky!
 If their eyes aren’t cleaned regularly then this can lead to tear staining (as seen commonly in the parent breed, the Maltese).

-A small dog which is highly adaptable, requires little exercise, and doesn’t cost an arm and a leg on monthly dog food.
+A small dog that is highly adaptable, requires little exercise and doesn’t cost an arm and a leg on monthly dog food.